afunyun/neuros-click/README.md

-# neuro links (click them)
+# superbox's neuro link containment cell (click them)

-site for hosting aggregated list of maintained neuro-sama related projects & websites in a simple card layout
+site for hosting aggregated list of personally maintained neuro-sama related projects & websites in a simple card layout

 ## TODO

-Pending

-Possible tasks:

-- Fix color scheme & random UI quirks from being hastily put together
+- Eliv dark theme
+- Make grid entries for each site will redirect on 1st click

+## Most recent changes

+- previous dynamic open button repurposed to neurosama discord invite link.
+- colorscheme updates:
+  - neuro themed for light
+  - evil neuro for dark
+  (very groundbreaking stuff)
+- bottom footer properly anchors to bottom of page now
+- Python helper for myself to mass edit entriesbut likely to be removed or unused in final

 ## Status